-As websites were developed, search engines were created to discover the content on these websites and a way to search through all the bits and pieces and find exactly what you need.
+As websites were developed, search engines were created to discover the content on these websites.
+And as a way to search through all the bits and pieces and find exactly what you need.
 These days they help us find information, conduct research, shop for products and services, entertain ourselves, and connect with others.
 Search engine optimisation was developed as a way for businesses to rank on these search engines, favourably.

 The problem is we are human.
 So you know, we did the thing.
 We tried every way to trick the system.
 Instead of doing the work search engines wanted us to do to rank high naturally, we tried manipulating them with tricks and dodgy practices, instead.
-And because of this search engines then needed to develop bots or algorithms to crawl sites to discover if they were going about things the right way.
+Because of this search engines then needed to develop bots or algorithms to crawl sites to discover if we were going about things the right way.
 Honestly, we are the reason we can’t have nice things.

 These days these algorithms are extremely advanced at picking up negative SEO tactics.
 But this wasn’t always the case.
 Keyword stuffing in the backend of the website, paying for links, duplicated content and other techniques used to be the standard.
 And they worked.
 But they won’t anymore.
 The SEO Game has changed and you need to update your strategies or your business will be left behind.

 These are the SEO myths and what you actually need to be doing to get rankings in 2019.

 It really is as simple as this.
 If you’re looking for a product or service you need, the first thing you are going to do is Google it.
 The people looking for your product or service are doing the same thing.
 For the purpose of this blog, we’ll be discussing Google only.
 Let’s face it, the other large search engines like Yahoo and Bing suck in comparison.
 According to Smart Insights Google has a net share of 74.54% .The tech giant receives 96% of all smartphone search traffic and 94% of the total organic traffic.
 So, Yahoo and Bing, who?